 And The resulting array has 3 string elements.
 We loop over these with the "each" iterator.

-lowercase a uppercase A lowercase z
+uppercase A

 No arguments.
 No arguments are required to split on a space character.
 The space delimiter is implicit: you do not need to specify it.
 This can make some programs easier to read.